guysherman/liboca/README.md

 myself the effort of writing a coding standard, I'll refer you to the excellent work of Paul Davis here: http://ardour.org/styleguide.html.
 While you're there, check out Ardour and why not donate to it :)

+## Branching
+All development work will be integrated to the `develop` branch, with features on `feature_<name>` branches and bug fixes on `issue_<id>` branches.
+So, if you are working in a fork of this repository and want to contribute, it would be super helpful if you could do two things:
+1. Don't commit anything to the `develop` branch in your fork, keep that as a way to bring changes in from upstream.
+2. When it comes time to send changes back to us, pull the latest `develop` from us, into `develop` in your fork, and then rebase your changes onto that.
+Then send us a PR.

+This is how the git commands would look:
+	$ git checkout develop
+	$ git pull upstream develop		# assuming you've added us as a remote called upstream
+	$ git checkout feature_mine
+	$ git rebase develop
+	$ git push origin feature_mine

+What you end up with is your feature branch, fast-forwardable over our develop.

+For good info on rebasing see here: https://www.atlassian.com/git/tutorials/merging-vs-rebasing/conceptual-overview